-University Writing (either ENGL F1010 or ENGL F1014) is required of all GS students in their first semester as it facilitates students' entry into the intellectual life of Columbia by helping them become more capable and independent academic readers and writers.
+University Writing Course F1010 is required of all GS students in their first semester as it facilitates students' entry into the intellectual life of Columbia by helping them become more capable and independent academic readers and writers.
 With its small section size and emphasis on the writing process, revision, critical analysis, collaboration, and research, the course provides an occasion for students to develop academic habits and skills important to their success in future courses.
-Undergraduate Writing Program website (http://www.college.columbia.edu/core/uwp)

-In planning their first semesters of study at Columbia, GS students should start by choosing a section of English F1010 or F1014 that fits their schedules.
+In planning their first semesters of study at Columbia, GS students should start by choosing a section of University Writing that fits their schedules.
+Themed sections will be designated by the unique section numbers outlined below.

-Non-native English speakers must reach level 10 in the American Language Program prior to registering for English F1010/F1014.
+Non-native English speakers must reach level 10 in the American Language Program prior to registering for University Writing.